spencertipping/tau/m/utf9.md

 Position indexes translate `[i]` subscripts to byte-offsets within a tuple.
 They can be downsampled by a number of bits, encoded as an `int8`; for example, if `bits = 2`, then the byte-offset table encodes the positions of `[0]`, `[4]`, `[8]`, `[12]`, etc. This trades space for time.

+**NOTE:** the index's target values refer to the target base plus the exact element offset; there is no header stuff that you need to think about when fetching the element.
+This minimizes the likelihood of cache misses when using indexes to fetch things.

 `ord*` indexes need not be present in the original collection; the purpose is to provide interpolation points against the query space.